EricBrown3/pipelines/update/README.md

 Params of a pass are produced by the stage.

 Passes are useful for independent execution within a stage, which have no dependencies of each other.

+# Usage
+Pipelines can execute other pipelines.
+This allows for "synchronization" points.